bkamapantula/bkamapantula.github.io/_posts/2020-01-15-dec-2019-comics-workshop-hyderabad.md

   - [Participants](#participants)
   - [Venue](#venue)
 - [Volunteers](#volunteers)

 ## Background
 To promote *data storytelling for business communication* within and outside the organization we started monthly data storytelling events first in Feb 2019 but became a regular practice from May to October (every second Friday of the month).
 Upon requests for a weekend event from the community we organized this workshop.

 The focus of all our events is learning and not competition.
-Hence, we don't award participants for their work but encourage discussion with everyone around.
+Hence we don't award participants for their work, don't give away participation certificates but encourage discussion with everyone around.

 ## Workshop
+Tasting success with comic-based data storytelling with clients and internal communication, we created the workshop theme on data comics.

-The workshop was carefully structured as follows:
+The workshop was structured as follows:

 | Session Title | What | By |
 | ----- | ---- | -- |